votingworks/arlo-cvr-encryption/README.md

 - The Ray autoscaler does all the work of creating and destroying our nodes on EC2.
   It starts from an Ubuntu 20.04 VM, pre-installed with dependencies that we need (you'll see the various `ami-` strings in there).
 Once it launches each VM, it then executes the various `setup_commands`.
-Mostly these just install more things, but they also set up `s3fs`, which mounts the S3 storage bucket we want onto `/mnt/arlo-data`.
+Mostly these just install the various Python packages we need.

 - If you want to try to make your own Ubuntu virtual machine, you may find the script in `ubuntu-setup.sh` to be helpful.
 This probably could/should be done just as well with Docker, but we get where we need to be without it, for now.

-- Right now, everything is kinda arbitrarily set up to work in Amazon's `us-east-2` datacenter.
+- Right now, everything is arbitrarily set up to work in Amazon's `us-east-2` datacenter.
 There's no reason you couldn't run this elsewhere.

-Just make sure the S3 storage and EC2 compute nodes are in the same data center to avoid crazy data charges.
+Running Ray on a big cluster:
+- On your local machine, in your `pipenv shell` virtual environment, it's very simple.
+  Assuming you've got your AWS credentials set up in your home directory, all you have to do is run `ray up cloud/aws-config.yaml`.
+This starts the Ray cluster.
+Similarly, `ray down cloud/aws-config.yaml` destroys the cluster.
+Don't forget to do this, since you're paying for keeping these nodes alive.

+- You use `ray rsync-up cloud/aws-config.yaml localfile remotefile` to copy files to the Ray head node.
+You'll typically copy the Dominion-style CSV file as well as the secret key file.

+- You use `ray submit cloud/aws-config.yaml apps/arlo_tally_ballots.py args` to
+  run the tally process on the cluster.
+Don't forget the `--cluster` argument.
+  Otherwise, the command-line arguments are exactly the same as when running the command locally.

+- You can run `ray dashboard cloud/aws-config`, which starts a localhost webserver that lets you see the CPU and memory usage within your Ray cluster.

+- It's useful to also bring up the AWS EC2 dashboard in a separate tab, so you can double check that you're not accidentally keeping all these nodes running after your computation is complete.